JephteyAdolphe/Programming-Projects/Java/ATMproject/README.md

-An ATM simulation app I built using JavaFX and Postgres.
+An ATM simulation app I built using JavaFX and Postgresql.

 Allows for withdrawing and depositing into checking / savings account, managed by a local database.